 When Do I Need to Claim for Personal Injury Compensation?

-In Ireland, there are rules about when you must make claims for personal injury compensation, and how.
+In Ireland, there are rules about when you must make injury claims, and how to make those claims.

-In general, a personal injuries claim, i.e., where you have suffered injuries as a result of an accident or incident, must be started within two years from the date of the accident.
+In general, a personal injuries claim, (i.e., where you have suffered injuries as a result of an accident or event, must be started within two years from the date of the accident.
 After that time period, any claim arising from the accident is barred.
 This is known as the Statute of Limitations.
 It is important to note that you cannot pursue a personal injuries action through the courts without first submitting your claim to the InjuriesBoard.ie process.
+The Injuries Board is also known as the Personal Injuries Assessment Board (“PIAB”).

 However, there are some exceptions to the two-year rule: